chalktracks/chalktracks/README.md

 * Develop an ML-based portfolio project
 * Keep the kids entertained!

-We envisage a system consisting of a motorised toy dump truck with a forward-facing camera fitted, running a segmentation model for chalk line detection.
+The evisaged system consists of a motorised toy dump truck with a forward-facing camera fitted, running a segmentation model for chalk line detection.
 The bulk of the work will involve building the platform, and developing the chalk line segmentation model.

 <img src="doc/20240627_172255.jpg" width="400"/> <img src="doc/20240707_152512.jpg" width="400"/>